el-f/CS-Material-And-Snippets/Data Structures/src/Concordance/README.txt

+#	------ Structure Overview ------
+#
+#	Structure: a BinarySearchTree, in which each node holds a string for the word
+#	and a LinkedList containing all the line numbers in which the word appears in.
+#
+#
 #	------ Instructions: ------
 #
+#   Java Language Level - 11
+#
 #	Pay attention to the fact that the default paths that
 #	are in Program.java need to be changed according to which directory
-#	you running the project from.
+#	you are running the project from.
 #
 #	Processing your own text files:
 #		- Please use Only UTF-8 plain text files